Samuel18gomez/VenueManagementSystem/README.md

 - Serves as the main dashboard after login.
 - Displays navigation links and a hero section introducing the Venue Reservation Manager.

-### Customers, Venues, & Reservation Management Page
+### Customers, Venues, & Reservation Management Pages
 - Manages the master list for each entity.
 - Allows users to add, edit, delete, and export customer information.
 - Implements Firebase Firestore for real-time data updates.